Stephn-R/winterbowl/README.md

 If given additional time to continune building this project, I would envision doing the following:

-- Add a CI tool like Circle CI, Jenkins, or Teamcity
-- Write tests for the .NET Core Endpoints and the Angular2 code
-- Run a DEV, QA, and PROD server for proper application pipelining
 - Begin using Git Flow for better source control tree management
 - Add linting tools to enforce code styling amongst multiple devs
 - and so much more... :smile: